GrapesJS/grapesjs/docs/modules/Components-new.md

   </custom-component>
 </div>);
 ```
-Another cool feature with the JSX parser is the ability to pass component types as element tags `<custom-component>` instead of `data-gjs-type="custom-component"`
+Another cool feature you will get by using JSX is the ability to pass component types as element tags `<custom-component>` instead of `data-gjs-type="custom-component"`

 #### Setup JSX syntax

-For those who is not using React you have the following options:
+For those who are not using React you have the following options:

 * GrapesJS has an option, `config.domComponents.processor`, thats allows you to easily implement other JSX presets.
 This scenario is useful if you work with a framework different from React but that uses JSX (eg. Vue).
 In that case, the result object from JSX pragma function (React uses `React.createElement`) will be different (you can log the JSX to see the result object) and you have to transform that in GrapesJS [Component Definition] object.
 Below an example of usage